Kraków

 City Introduction

-Beautiful and charming Krakow is Poland’s former royal capital and one of the country’s absolute cultural strongholds.
+Krakow is a beautiful and charming city, which is Poland’s former royal capital and one of the country’s cultural strongholds.
 The city has cozy streets and squares that belong to the most charming of any European city.
 You will find an abundance of beautiful buildings and fine churches and much more.

 The old royal and cultural center was the castle Wawel, where the rulers were forward thinking as one of the major cities in the country and region with, for example, one of Central Europe’s oldest universities.
 Krakow’s large and beautiful market square is another of the many places to visit while in the city.